This article contains a list of the best TVET colleges in South Africa and how to apply for one for the 2023–2024 academic year.

 This College is well known for catering to adult learners, unemployed and employed by local industry, out-of-school youth, and project-linked trainees ranging from learners with a low academic background to those who have had opportunities to enhance their educational level.

 10. Elangeni TVET College

 Elangeni TVET College is a Technical and Vocational Education and Training institute.
 Situated in and around Durban, KwaZulu Natal.
-We provide higher education learning supported by the South African Department of Higher Education and Learning.
-We also approved by the South African Bureau of Standards.
+We provide higher education supported by the South African Department of Higher Education and Learning.
+We were also approved by the South African Bureau of Standards.

 11. Esayidi TVET College

-Campus life at Esayidi TVET College offers numerous opportunities to become a part of an extensive social, recreational and academic community that is safe, nurturing, intellectually stimulating and inclusive for all students.
+Campus life at Esayidi TVET College offers numerous opportunities to become a part of an extensive social, recreational, and academic community that is safe, nurturing, intellectually stimulating, and inclusive for all students.